shrutisharma27/7targets-docs/_posts/2021-06-04-how-exactly-does-a-saesperson-drop-a-lead.md

 ![image](../../images/Dropped-lead-11.png)

 That's how every month 2 leads are missed.
 Assuming the fact one lead is worth $1000, so per month you're facing a valuable loss of $2000.

 To prevent this, try using 7Targets for an auto reply mechanism and you're safe from these traps.

+If you have any furthur doubts you can directly mail us at info@7targets.com .